InsideOut Institute Logo

 What is Cognitive Behavioural Therapy for Eating Disorders?

+Cognitive Behavioural Therapy (CBT), as the name suggests, combines both cognitive therapy and behaviour therapy.
+It is a treatment modality used to treat many different psychological illnesses such as mood and anxiety disorders.
+CBT has been adapted for the treatment of eating disorders.
 The use of CBT for the treatment of adolescents and adults with Bulimia Nervosa and Binge Eating Disorder is supported by clinical evidence and best practice guidelines (Brownley et al, 2007; Byrne et al, 2011; Byrne et al, 2017; Hay, 2013; Hay et al, 2009; Hay et al, 2014; National Collaborating Centre for Mental Health, 2004).

+CBT is a structured and time-limited treatment.
+CBT consists of 20 sessions over 20 weeks, however treatment length will be modified by an experienced CBT practitioner to match the individual’s illness presentation and needs.
 CBT focuses on skill acquisition and reducing illness behaviours.
-It involves understanding the individual and their eating disorder, setting up a formulation to inform treatment, addressing the factors that maintain the eating disorder (addressing body image, dietary restraint, events and mood), maintaining changes and managing setbacks.
+It involves understanding the individual and their eating disorder, setting up a formulation to inform treatment, addressing the factors that maintain the eating disorder (addressing body image, dietary restraint, events, and mood), maintaining changes, and managing setbacks.

 The strategy underpinning CBT is to construct a formulation of the processes that are maintaining the person’s psychopathology and use this to identify the features that need to be targeted in treatment.